Vortex Spring: The site

 At the site, many facilities are provided for visitors.
 Lodging, dive shop, and changing rooms with heated showers are on site.
 Recreational features include diving boards, rope swings, and slides into the swimming area.
 Camping facilities, picnic areas, a basketball court, volleyball court, paddle boats, floats, and canoes are also provided.

 Deaths

-During the early 1990s, 13 divers died while exploring it.
+During the early 1990s, 13 divers died while exploring the cave.
 The state of Florida threatened to ban diving near cave entrances as a result of frequent cave diving accidents, but local divers responded by developing a special cave diving certification that became the standard requirement for sections of underwater caves known to be particularly hazardous.
 Vortex Spring complied with this by erecting a locked underwater gate at the entrance to the dangerous section of the cave.
 Only those who have valid cave diving certificates are permitted to enter, requiring a staff member to unlock the gate, and typically accompany them during the dive.